itu-bdsa/lecture_notes/sessions/session_02/Slides.md

 - Use the user story template `In order to <receive benefit> as a <role>, I can <goal/desire>`.
 - Write a suitable acceptance criteria.
 - Is the issue you describe a _feature_, a _bug_, an _enhancement_ or something else?
 Label it accordingly.
-- Once done, post a link to your issue in our Teams chat so that we can discuss some examples.

 ## Collaboration; How to Work Together?